 Hometown: Brewster, N.Y.
 Birthday: 10/17/1975 Sport/Disciplines: Jumping Olympic Years: 2004, 2008, 2012, 2016, 2020

 McLain Ward was introduced to riding before he could walk and has a competitive prowess that only continues to increase with age.
 In 1990, Ward became the youngest rider ever to win both the United States Equestrian Team (USET) Medal Finals and the USET Talent Derby at age 14.
-After turning pro, he quickly became the youngest rider to reach the $1 million mark in earnings in 1999, at age 24.
+After turning pro, he quickly became the youngest rider to reach the $1 million mark in earnings in 1999, at the age of 24.

-He was a member of the gold-medal winning NetJets® U.S. Jumping Team for the FEI World Equestrian Games™ Tryon 2018 riding Clinta, a WEG Normandy 2014 team bronze medalist with Rothchild, and WEG Aachen 2006 team silver medalist with Sapphire.
-As a Pan American Games athlete, Ward was part of the gold-medal team in Guadalajara in 2011 riding Nikita F, and won individual gold and team bronze in Toronto in 2015 riding Rothchild.
+He was a member of the gold-medal winning NetJets U.S. Jumping Team for the FEI World Equestrian Games Tryon 2018 riding Clinta, WEG Normandy 2014 team bronze medalist with Rothchild, and WEG Aachen 2006 team silver medalist with Sapphire.
+As a Pan American Games athlete, Ward was a part of the gold-medal team in Guadalajara in 2011 riding Nikita F and won individual gold and team bronze in Toronto in 2015 riding Rothchild.

-In 2009, Ward rode Sapphire to his first-ever podium finish at the FEI World Cup Finals, finishing in second place.
-In 2017 he finished the job, winning the FEI World Cup Final in Omaha with HH Azur.
+In 2009, ward rode Sapphire to his first-ever podium finish at the FEI World Cup Finals, finishing in second place.
+In 2017, he finished the job, winning the FEI World Cup Final in Omaha with HH Azur.

-Ward continued with a strong showing during the 2021 Florida winter circuit aboard Contagious, Catoki, HH Azur, and Kasper van het Hellehof, securing a third-place finish with Contagious in the $214,000 Marshall & Sterling/Great American Insurance Grand Prix CSI4* and a fourth-place finish aboard Contagious in the prestigious $500,000 Rolex Grand Prix CSI5*.
+Ward collected an impressive record during the 2021 Florida winter circuit aboard Contagious, Catoki, HH Azur, and Kasper van het Hellehof, securing a third-place finish with HH Azur in the FEI $72,900 Horse Flight Grand Prix CSI5* and a third-place finish aboard Contagious in the $214,000 Marshall & Sterling/Great American Insurance Grand Prix CSI4*.

 Ward’s home base is in upstate New York where he lives with his wife, Lauren, who is an avid competitor in the amateur divisions.
-They have two young daughters named Lilly and Madison.
+They have two young daughters named Lilly and Madison